 Our production databases are stored in Google Cloud which is contracted by use for the provision of technical services.
 We remain responsible at all times for the security of your information, but if you want to know more about how we interact with Google Cloud you can view their Privacy Notice, amongst their other policies at https://cloud.google.com/security/privacy/.

 We will often share your information with our trusted brand partners that you have claimed a sample from through SoPost, but only where you have expressly consented for us to do so.
+Sometimes our brand partners will require that you explicitly agree to this consent in order to receive your sample.

 We may also disclose your information to third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Notice.